 But, such happenings either strengthen the belief in god or shatters the belief in god in people, depending on how such disasters 'treat' them.

-These questions of 'why' may not be new, but we keep asking them, perhaps because the answers remain so elusive.
+questions of 'why' may not be new, but we keep asking them, perhaps because the answers

 A paradox sits at the epicenter of Americans, over their thinking about natural disasters.
 56% of Americans believe that god is in control of everything, being omniscient.